The Lost Weekend: Plot

-On Sunday, Don wakes up in an alcoholics' ward where nurse Bim Nolan mocks him and other guests at "Hangover Plaza".
-Bim offers to help cure his delirium tremens, but Don refuses help and escapes while the staff are occupied with a raving, violent patient.
+On Sunday, Don wakes up in an alcoholics' ward at Bellevue Hospital, where a nurse, Bim Nolan, mocks him and other guests at "Hangover Plaza".
+Bim offers to help offset his sure-to-come delirium tremens, but Don rejects the assistance and escapes while the staff is occupied with a raving, violent patient.

-On Monday, Don steals a bottle of whisky from a store after threatening the owner, and spends the day drinking.
-Suffering from delirium tremens, he hallucinates a nightmarish scene in which a bat flies in his window and kills a mouse, spilling its blood.
-Helen then returns.
-Finding Don collapsed and in a delirious state, she stays overnight on his couch.
+On Monday, Don steals a bottle of whiskey from a store after threatening the owner and spends the day drinking.
+Suffering from delirium tremens, he hallucinates a nightmarish scene in which a bat flies in through his window and kills a mouse, spilling its blood.
+His screams alert the tenant, who contacts Helen, who immediately goes over.
+Finding Don collapsed and in a delirious state, she assists him to clean up and get to bed; she stays overnight on his couch.

 On Tuesday morning, Don slips out and pawns Helen's coat, the one that had brought them together.
-She trails him to the pawn shop and learns from the pawnbroker that he traded the coat for his gun, for which he has bullets at home.
-She races to Don's apartment and interrupts him just before he is about to shoot himself.
-As she pleads with him, Nat arrives to return Don's typewriter.
-After Nat leaves, Helen convinces him that "Don the writer" and "Don the drunk" are the same person.
+She trails him to the pawn shop and learns from the pawnbroker that Don traded the coat for his gun, for which he has bullets at home.
+She races back to Don's apartment and interrupts him just as he is about to shoot himself.
+She pleads with him, even going so far as to beg him to drink the last portion of whisky left in the bottle he had stolen and which she had concealed.
+She declares she would rather he be alive as an alcoholic.
+He refuses and, while they are arguing, Nat arrives to return Don's typewriter.
+After Nat leaves, Helen finally convinces him that "Don the writer" and "Don the drunk" are the same person.
 He commits to writing his novel The Bottle, dedicated to her, which will recount the events of the weekend.
-He drops a cigarette into a glass of whiskey to make it undrinkable as evidence of his resolve.
+As evidence of his resolve, he drops a cigarette into the glass of whisky to make it undrinkable.